praekeltfoundation/vumi/docs/api.rst

 Accepting delivery receipts from the transports
 -----------------------------------------------

-Both [Clickatell][clickatell] and [Opera][opera] support notification of an SMS being delivered.
+Both Clickatell_ and Opera_ support notification of an SMS being delivered.
 In the general configuration areas of both sites there is an option where a URL callback can be specified.
 Clickatell or Opera will then post the delivery report to that URL.

 Vumi will accept delivery reports from both:

-For [Clickatell][clickatell]:
+For Clickatell_:

     http://localhost:8000/api/v1/sms/clickatell/receipt.json

-For [Opera][opera]:
+For Opera_:

     http://localhost:8000/api/v1/sms/opera/receipt.json

 Accepting inbound SMS from the transports
 -----------------------------------------

-Like the SMS delivery reports, both [Opera][opera] and [Clickatell][clickatell] will forward incoming SMSs to Vumi.
+Like the SMS delivery reports, both Opera_ and Clickatell_ will forward incoming SMSs to Vumi.

 For Clickatell the URL is: